George III, Count of Erbach-Breuberg

+Early life and ancestry

-Born in Erbach, he was the fifth and youngest child but only son of Eberhard XII, Count of Erbach-Freienstein and Margareta, a daughter of Count Philipp of Salm, Wild- and Rhinegrave of Dhaun.
+Born in Erbach, he was the fifth and youngest child but only son of Eberhard XII, Count of Erbach-Freienstein and his wife, Countess Margareta of Salm-Dhaun (1521-1576), a daughter of Count Philipp of Salm, Wild- and Rhinegrave of Dhaun (1492-1521).

 Life

 Around 1560, the Elector Palatine enfeoffed George III (jointly with his father and his uncle Valentin II, Count of Erbach-Schönberg) with the district of Wildenstein.

 After the death of his uncle George II, Count of Erbach-Reichenberg in 1569, George III reunited all the Erbach family possessions.
 Among the properties that he inherited was noted Reichenberg Castle, which he converted into a Renaissance-style fortress.

-Between 1588 and 1590 he expanded Fürstenau Castle, which became in the seat of his government.
+Between 1588 and 1590, he expanded Fürstenau Castle, which became the seat of his Erbach state government.

-George III died in Erbach aged 56 and was buried in the Stadtkirche of Michelstadt, where in 1678 a family tomb for the counts of Erbach would be constructed.
+George III died in Erbach aged 56 and was buried in the Stadtkirche of Michelstadt, where in 1678 a family tomb for the Counts of Erbach would be constructed.

 After his death, his sons divided the territory: